Skip to main content

 2022/23 Lubanga Shabongwe Primary School

-New construction of 2 toilet houses
+New construction of 2 toilet houses are ready

 In order to improve the hygienic conditions, the users and the cleaning staff were trained accordingly after the work was completed.
 The floors and sanitary facilities are equipped with smooth surfaces, so that they can be easily maintained and there should be no build-up of moisture, mold growth and bacterial foci.